Skip to content

 Information for Disabled People

-Carry out a Person Centred Fire Risk Assessment (PCFRA), where we will discuss your needs with you and decide how best to help you keep safe from fire.
+For anyone who needs help or support, the council will arrange to carry out a Person-Centred Fire Risk Assessment (PCFRA), where we will discuss your needs with you and decide how best to help you keep safe from fire.

 Fire prevention